Moving data between scaled-out cloud databases

 - The shards need to exist and be registered in the shard map before a split-merge operation on these shards can be performed.

 - The service does not create tables or any other database objects automatically as part of its operations.
-This means that the schema for all sharded tables and reference tables need to exist on the target shard prior to any split/merge/move operation.
+This means that the schema for all sharded tables and reference tables needs to exist on the target shard prior to any split/merge/move operation.
 Sharded tables in particular are required to be empty in the range where new shardlets are to be added by a split/merge/move operation.
 Otherwise, the operation will fail the initial consistency check on the target shard.
 Also note that reference data is only copied if the reference table is empty and that there are no consistency guarantees with regard to other concurrent write operations on the reference tables.
 We recommend this: when running split/merge operations, no other write operations make changes to the reference tables.

 - The service relies on row identity established by a unique index or key that includes the sharding key to improve performance and reliability for large shardlets.
 This allows the service to move data at an even finer granularity than just the sharding key value.
 This helps to reduce the maximum amount of log space and locks that are required during the operation.
 Consider creating a unique index or a primary key including the sharding key on a given table if you want to use that table with split/merge/move requests.
 For performance reasons, the sharding key should be the leading column in the key or the index.

 - During the course of request processing, some shardlet data may be present both on the source and the target shard.
 This is necessary to protect against failures during the shardlet movement.
-The integration of split-merge with the shard map ensures that connections through the data dependent routing APIs using the OpenConnectionForKey method on the shard map do not see any inconsistent intermediate states.
+The integration of split-merge with the shard map ensures that connections through the data-dependent routing APIs using the OpenConnectionForKey method on the shard map do not see any inconsistent intermediate states.
 However, when connecting to the source or the target shards without using the OpenConnectionForKey method, inconsistent intermediate states might be visible when split/merge/move requests are going on.
 These connections may show partial or duplicate results depending on the timing or the shard underlying the connection.
 This limitation currently includes the connections made by Elastic Scale Multi-Shard-Queries.

 - The metadata database for the split-merge service must not be shared between different roles.
 For example, a role of the split-merge service running in staging needs to point to a different metadata database than the production role.